h-t-lin/Dicom_Reader/README.md

 # Dicom2Nifti
 Convert dicom to nifti.
 Implement on Python.
+Package requirements: pydicom=2.4.3, pandas
-Requirement: MRIcroGL, You can download it from this website: https://www.nitrc.org/projects/mricrogl
+Software requirements: MRIcroGL, You can download it from this website: https://www.nitrc.org/projects/mricrogl